Actaea racemosa; Black snakeroot; Bugbane; Bugwort; Cimicifuga racemosa; Rattle weed; Squawroot

-Quite a few clinical studies confirm that the use of black cohosh is effective for improving menopausal symptoms, although some have found no improvement.
+Studies confirm that black cohosh is effective for relieving menopausal symptoms, although some have found no improvement.
 Early German studies found black cohosh improved physical and psychological menopausal symptoms, including anxiety, hot flashes, night sweats, and vaginal dryness.

 However, experts do not agree on the effectiveness and safety of using black cohosh to relieve symptoms of menopause.
 The American College of Obstetricians and Gynecologists (ACOG) reports that many of the early studies were poorly designed and did not evaluate the safety and effectiveness of black cohosh beyond 6 months of use.
 A 2009 study reported that black cohosh did not relieve hot flashes any more than placebo did.
 Still, the ACOG recognizes the value of black cohosh for menopausal symptoms.